tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 ## What to include in your reach-out to me

-I need to identify something which I think recruiters might not be able to easily appreciate.
+I need to identify something I can immediately appreciate.

 Please include your resume and share at least one of the following.
 Note that you do not need to do ALL of these, you just need ONE.

 - A product feature or a demo that you shipped that I can access.
 Please specify EXACTLY what did you contribute to the feature.
 I should not be required to install anything or log in to anything.
 If there is a sign-up wall, please attach screenshots.
-- Github [profile]() with a [repository](https://github.com/tonghuikang/automatic-prompt-engineer) you think represents your work.
+- Github [profile](https://github.com/tonghuikang) with a [repository](https://github.com/tonghuikang/automatic-prompt-engineer) you think represents your work.
 - Kaggle [profile](https://www.kaggle.com/huikang) and a useful [resource](https://www.kaggle.com/competitions/konwinski-prize/discussion/553294) that you have shared.
 - Knowledge-related social media profile on one of these platforms - [Quora](https://www.quora.com/profile/Tong-Hui-Kang-1), YouTube, TikTok, Zhihu, LinkedIn, Facebook, Instagram.
 Share a piece of content that you have [published](https://www.quora.com/How-do-you-think-reinforcement-fine-tuning-was-implemented/answer/Tong-Hui-Kang-1) that you think is great.
 - [Poe](https://poe.com/huikang) profile with a [bot](https://poe.com/ChineseStatement) you think is non-trivial.

 IF YOU DO NOT HAVE ONE OF THESE ALREADY, PLEASE DIRECTLY APPLY FOR THE ROLE.
 If you spend time working on one of these, it is very likely that we have already sourced sufficient candidates to interview by the time you are ready.

 Please keep in mind that sharing your work with me does NOT guarantee a referral from me.
+It is possible that your work is great, but I am not able to understand your work.

 If I am not able to immediately understand your work, I will decline to write a referral and share my general referral [link](https://jobs.ashbyhq.com/quora?utm_source=o3yDr69Ome).

 In any case, the things I mentioned could also help with your application even for roles outside of Quora.